 But did my vest woes end there?
 Oh no. Because just like I refused to follow the cutting layout instructions, I didn’t even glance at the sewing instructions.
 So I sewed my vest, then sewed the lining, then carefully placed them right sides together and sewed around the armholes and around the whole outside edge of the vest, leaving a hole in the bottom edge to turn it right sides out.

 Do you see where this is going?
 Yes, I could not turn my vest (if you’re having trouble picturing this, it’s because the armholes were sewn as well as the shoulders.
 Imagine trying to turn a donut right side out without breaking it, and you’ll see what I mean).

 So.
 I have carefully put this tutorial together so you won’t repeat my mistake.
 Because when done properly, vests are actually really easy to sew.

 - 1/2 yard of main fabric and 1/2 yard of lining.
 I used a wool for the outer fabric and satin for the inner fabric, but you can use pretty much anything.
 If your fabric doesn’t have much body you may want to interface the main pieces.

 - 3 3/4″ wide buttons (astute observers will note I only used 2 buttons.
 I’ll talk more about that later, but the pattern is designed for 3)

 - The pattern…

 This free pattern is in a boys size 5 (chest 24″).
 If you need to make the pattern bigger or smaller, check out this post.
-To get it, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
+To get this pattern, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
 Note that the free version of the pattern does not have printable instructions.